-The award is open to young female-identifying individuals (18-30 years old) who live, work or serve others in San Mateo County, and who demonstrate courage in a professional or personal capacity, make an impact, and exemplify the characteristics of compassion, resilience and integrity.
+The award is open to young female-identifying individuals (18-30 years old) who live, work or volunteer in San Mateo County, and who demonstrate courage in a professional or personal capacity, make an impact, and exemplify the characteristics of compassion, resilience and integrity.

 The Selection Committee welcomes all innovative ideas of work that makes the world a better place.
 Examples could be, but are not limited to: